-Shona Warwick (LLB(Hons) AFHEA)
+Shona Warwick (LLB(Hons) FHEA)

 Thesis title: The Lease and the Licence in Scots law: A historical-doctrinal analysis

 Originally from the Highlands of Scotland, Shona moved to Edinburgh to complete the LLB at the University of Edinburgh, gaining a First Class Honours Degree in 2017.
-Discovering she enjoyed the research aspects of her undergraduate degree, Shona decided to pursue a PhD in Law and is currently in her third year.
+Discovering she enjoyed the research aspects of her undergraduate degree, Shona decided to pursue a PhD in Law and is currently in her final year.
 Her chosen topic is the Scottish law of leases.
 Outside her studies, she is actively involved in several university societies.

 First Class LLB(Hons)